4Source/settings-profiles-obsidian-plugin/README.md

 > [!WARNING]
 > This Plugin is under Development!

-This plugin for [Obsidian](https://obsidian.md/) let you create different global settings profiles.
-You can Sync them between different Vaults.
-To keep all your settings Sync so you don't need to change them again for each vault you have or create in future.
+This plugin for [Obsidian](https://obsidian.md/) allows you to create various global settings profiles.
+You can sync them between different vaults.
+To keep all your settings in sync, you'll never have to manually adjust them again for every vault you have or create in the future.

 ## Usage
 After enabling the plugin in the settings menu, you allready have an **Default** Profile with your current settings.